 The National Education Association believes that culturally responsive education is critical to building equitable and inclusive school curricula.
 The Association also believes that culturally responsive education recognizes and embraces cultural differences to create a more just learning environment.
 The Association further believes that culturally responsive education promotes recognition of individual and group differences and similarities in order to reduce all forms of prejudice and discrimination to develop self-esteem as well as respect for others.
+Such education includes the past and present contributions of historically underrepresented or marginalized people.

 Culturally responsive education seeks to develop a whole school environment that is inclusive of cultural considerations (e.g., curriculum, instructional materials, learning and testing, respect for cultural differences, etc.).
 The development of a culturally responsive environment is ever-evolving and ongoing.
 A culturally competent pedagogy connects students' cultures, languages, and life experiences with the school curriculum.
 Leveraging a student's knowledge and experiences from their families and communities helps them to access and connect with the curriculum and develop their academic skills.
-(1981, 2022)
+(1981, 2023)